vnmakarov/mir/README.md

 ## The possible future state of MIR project
   ![Future MIR](mirall.svg)

-  * WASM to MIR and MIR to WASM translation should be pretty straitforward
+  * WASM to MIR translation should be pretty straitforward
     * Only small WASM runtime for WASM floating point round insns needed to be provided for MIR
   * Implementation of Java byte code to/from MIR and LLVM IR to/from MIR compilers will be a challenge: